z3z1ma/cdf/docs/api_reference.md

 Kwargs to pass to the metric function.

 This assumes the metric is a callable which accepts kwargs and returns a metric interface.
-If the metric is already a metric interface, this should be left empty.
+If the metric is not parameterized, this should be left empty.

 <a id="core.specification.pipeline.PipelineMetricSpecification.func"></a>